OP-TEE/optee_os/documentation/build_system.md

 Variables with the `CFG_` prefix are treated in a special
-way: their value is automatically reflected in the generated header file `$(out-dir)/core/include/generated/conf.h`, after all the included makefiles have been processed. `conf.h` is automatically included by the preprocessor when a source file belonging to the TEE core is built.
+way: their value is automatically reflected in the generated header file `$(out-dir)/include/generated/conf.h`, after all the included makefiles have been processed. `conf.h` is automatically included by the preprocessor when a source file is built.

 Depending on their value, variables may be considered either boolean or non-boolean, which affects how they are